 At the end of this track we'll list additional resources for using Terraform with Azure.

 An Azure account.
 If you don't have an Azure account, create one now.
 This tutorial can be completed using only the services included in an Azure free account.
 You need to have at least Contributor role in the subscription to create and manage infrastructure for the tutorial.

 If you are using a paid subscription, you may be charged for the resources needed to complete the tutorial.

 A system with Terraform 0.12.6 or later installed.
-This guide includes instructions for installing Terraform on the platform of your choice.
+This track includes instructions for installing Terraform on the platform of your choice.

 Azure Cloud Shell is the most convenient platform for this tutorial.
 Everything you need is preinstalled, and Cloud Shell uses the credentials of the signed-in Azure user.
 Most of the procedures assume that you are using Cloud Shell, either from the Azure Portal or standalone.
 Code samples are provided as-is.